 Cook the breasts on 350 for 30 minutes.
-While they cook, get out your food processor and put two generous handfuls of your nuts in, two handfuls of the spinach, a tablespoon of the basil, a teaspoon of the salt and enough oil to emulsify everything.
+While they cook, get out your food processor and put two generous handfuls of your nuts in, two handfuls of the spinach, a tablespoon of the basil, a teaspoon of the salt (teaspoon is good for now; you can always add more) and enough oil to emulsify everything.
 The seasoning will be to taste so, at the end get a spoon and taste it to see if it needs more of something.

 It should be creamy and nutty with this gorgeous green color.